CMU-Perceptual-Computing-Lab/openpose/doc/very_advanced/library_structure/1_library_deep_overview.md

     threadManager.add(threadId++, wPose, queueIn++, queueOut++);                                // Thread 2, queues 3 -> 3
     ```

 3. Smart multi-threading: Some classes are much more faster than others (e.g., pose estimation takes ~100 ms while extracting frames from a video only ~10 ms).
 In addition, any machine has a limited number of threads.
 Therefore, the library allows the user to merge the faster threads in order to potentially speed up the code.
-Check the [real-time pose demo](../../../examples/openpose/openpose.cpp) too see a more complete example.
+Check the [command line demo](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/examples/openpose/openpose.cpp) too see a more complete example.
     ```
     auto threadId = 0;
     auto queueIn = 0;